FHedin/openmm-tutorials/README.md

-# Python tutorials for OpenMM
+# Python tutorials for OpenMM (forked from [choderalab/openmm-tutorials](https://github.com/choderalab/openmm-tutorials))

 This guide is a set of [Jupyter notebooks](http://jupyter.readthedocs.io/) intended to help researchers already familiar with molecular dynamics simulation learn how to use OpenMM in their research and software projects.